ceramicnetwork/docs-docusaurus/docs/introduction/technical-reqs.md

 To make it easier to grasp, you can think about implementing Ceramic just like you might think about implementing a traditional SQL or PostgreSQL database.

-When integrating with Ceramic, you will be running three pieces of server software:
+When integrating with Ceramic, you will be running a few different services and components, each serving a specific purpose for running your application:

-- Ceramic node
-- PostgreSQL
-- IPFS node
+- `js-ceramic` - provides the HTTP API access for connected clients to read the streams stored on the Ceramic network
+- `ceramic-one` - responsible for storing the actual data and coordinate with network participants.
+- `PostgreSQL` - used for indexing data
+- `Ethereum RPC node API access` - required to validate Ceramic Anchor Service (CAS) anchors.
+- `Ceramic Anchor Service (CAS) access` - Anchors Ceramic protocol proofs to the blockchain.
+This service is currently funded by 3box Labs, however, eventually, this function will be provided by node operators and with some expected cost.

-Ceramic and IPFS nodes are simply pieces of software than run on a server.
+Ceramic nodes are simply pieces of software than run on a server.
 PostgreSQL is a type of traditional database.

 ## Hardware requirements